 Research everything you can about how your new windows will be fitted into your home.
 Make sure you know the right questions to ask the installers to ensure everything is done properly.

 Vinyl-framed windows typically don’t need painting and provide excellent insulation, while wood-framed windows require quite a bit of maintenance but insulate well.
 Remember, window type also affects the aesthetics of your home.

 Awning, casement, and hopper windows are known for leaking less air.
 Likewise, sliding, double-hung or single-hung windows provide durability and tend to improve the design, efficiency and re-sale value of your house.

 5. Energy Efficiency

-The Weatherbeater brand preferred by many Sears Home Services customers is one of the top-rated manufacturers of Energy Star-rated windows.
-Weatherbeater windows are not prefabricated so they can be custom made to fit into your specific window frames.
+At Sears Home Services, customers can choose Energy Star-rated windows that are not prefabricated so they can be custom made to fit into your specific window frames.
 Remember, lower window U-Value’s mean more energy efficiency.

 6. Get at least five estimates

 The prices of windows vary depending on the features and materials you choose.
 Those prices increase if you hire a contractor to complete the job.
 Remember, Sears Home Services provides free in-home design consultations if you need help deciding the best type of windows for your home.

 You may save money by selecting single-paned windows but they are less energy efficient and in the long run won’t provide as much insulation as double-paned glass.
 Consider double-paned windows with Argon gas inside; Argon provides better insulation than natural windows because it is heavier than air.